Ruby (Jennie album): Production and music

 After Blackpink's Born Pink World Tour ended in September 2023, Jennie established Odd Atelier in November.
 She began working on the album at the start of 2024.
 She recorded "99%" of the project in Los Angeles, where she spent time building a new creative network and meeting with producers and writers.
 The artist said it took several months of "throwing myself out there, walking into rooms filled with new people" until she came across a "good group of people that I linked with, sonically and as friends".
 She found her sound in the song "Mantra", which became the album's lead single.

 Jennie said the album includes a "range of genres".
 She used various vocal styles on the record, stating: "I'm playing with a lot of different genres and elements — I'm rapping here, I'm singing here, I'm harmonizing here, I'm talking here..."
 Jennie took a hands-on approach to production on the album to "more effectively convey her identity and infinite musical potential."

 Promotion and release

 On January 21, 2025, Jennie announced that Ruby would be released on March 7, revealed the cover art, and released a 33-second trailer video that listed featured artists.
 A version of the album known as "Jennie Only Audio" was announced without the featured artists.
-Jennie revealed the album tracklist on February 18.
+Jennie revealed the album's tracklist on February 18.
 She released an album sampler video on February 27; it depicted the singer in various visual concepts over snippets of songs from the album.

 To promote the album, Jennie appeared on online talk shows, including Apple Music 1's The Zane Lowe Show, Capital Breakfast's Very British Birthday Party, Chicken Shop Date, and The Jennifer Hudson Show.
 She was interviewed for cover stories with publications such as Complex, Harper's Bazaar, Billboard, and Clash.

+On March 6, 2026, Jennie issued Ruby (The Complete Collection) for the album's one-year anniversary.
+The release added six tracks to the original tracklist, such as "Jennie Only" versions and new remixes.
+It was released with an updated cover featuring a "Complete Collection" label to differentiate it from the 2025 standard edition.
+Furthermore, a pop-up store entitled "A Year in Ruby" run from March 5–11, at The Hyundai Seoul in Yeouido.